sarefo/sarefo.github.io/DuoNat/tools/Claude files/DuoNat main start prompt.md

 I want the code to contain ample console logging, so I can figure out what happens when I run it, and to help with debugging with your assistance.

 If you provide code, please either provide whole functions, or exactly tell me which lines to change, as otherwise it's sometimes confusing and time-consuming to figure this out from partial function with ellipses.
+I especially don't like it if you provide part of a function, then write "…other code", then provide another part of the same function. that's super confusing!

 # Architectural changes
 + you suggested some big changes in the past, and I'm willing to tackle them, if it helps me later to build a better app.